ryanweber88/eglooframework/README.md

 ------------

-eGloo makes use of continuous integration to maintain stability and consistent performance in its master branch.
+eGloo makes use of continuous integration to maintain stability and consistent performance in its primary branch (currently feature/conversion).
 For that reason, cloning from GitHub is the best way to install eGloo.

+In the future we will be releasing *.deb packages as well as sources for homebrew and macports.

 ### Ubuntu 10.04 LTS